 Only get the sodas you'll really use.

-(If you want more help crafting a homeschool vision and setting clear goals, I highly recommend Pam Barnhill's simple and easy-to-follow workbook Plan Your Year.
-Great for use over the summer, but helpful at any time you need to regain focus.
-You can also find it on Amazon.)
+(If you want more help crafting a homeschool vision and setting clear goals, I highly recommend Pam Barnhill's complete course Plan Your Year.
+She'll walk you through the planning process step by step!
+You can also find the workbook alone on Amazon.)